A B C D E F G H I J M N O P R S T V W

 Practice Guides

 Practice guides provide detailed guidance for conducting internal audit activities.
-They typically include detailed processes and procedures such as: tools and techniques; programs; and step by step approaches, including example deliverables.
-Practices guides are divided into three categories: Global Technology Audit Guides (GTAG), Guide to the Assessment of IT Risk (GAIT), and General Practice Guides.
+They typically include detailed processes and procedures such as tools and techniques, programs, and step-by-step approaches, including example deliverables.
+Practice guides are divided into three categories: Global Technology Audit Guides (GTAG), Guide to the Assessment of IT Risk (GAIT), and General Practice Guides.

 Preventative Controls